NavisCarrierSolutions/MACS3.API.Services/README.md

 Find popular generators at [Swagger Codegen](https://swagger.io/tools/swagger-codegen) or [SwaggerHub](https://swagger.io/tools/swaggerhub).

-## Using the different MACS3.Connected SDKs with Microsoft Visual Studio and C# 7.1:
+## Sample - using MACS3.Connected SDKs with Microsoft Visual Studio and C# 7.1:

 ## Stability calculation
 This snippet explains how to perform a stability calculation